Challenge of the Range

 Challenge of the Range is a 1949 American Western film directed by Ray Nazarro and written by Ed Earl Repp.
 The film stars Charles Starrett, Paula Raymond, Billy Halop, Steve Darrell, Henry Hall, Robert Filmer and Smiley Burnette.
 The film was released on February 3, 1949, by Columbia Pictures.
+This was the thirty-sixth of 65 films in the Durango Kid series.